AaronIsserow/penguin-patrol-alert-system2/README.md

 A web application for managing and monitoring penguin patrol alerts.
 This project was developed as part of the EEE4113F course at the University of Cape Town.

 ## Team Members
-- Aaron Isserow and eman
+- Aaron Isserow, Emanuele Vichi and Ethan Faraday

 ## Project Goals
 - Create a user-friendly interface for monitoring penguin patrols